rhymeyang/Se/docs/308B/Chapter05.md

 This query will produce a list of salespersons and the number of orders they have sold.

-- **Relational Database Security**
-  - Relational databases in commercial applications need to have some security features.
+- **Relational Database Security**<br/>Relational databases in commercial applications need to have some security features.
 Three primary security features are
-    - **Access controls**
-      - Most relational databases have access controls at the table and field levels.
+  - **Access controls**<br/>Most relational databases have access controls at the table and field levels.
 This means that a database can permit or deny a user the ability to read data from or write data to a specific table or even a specific field.
 To enforce access controls, the database needs to authenticate users so that it knows the identity of each user making access requests.
 DBMSs employ a data control language (DCL) to control access to data in a database.
-    - **Encryption**
-      - Sensitive data such as financial or medical records may need to be encrypted.
+  - **Encryption**<br/>Sensitive data such as financial or medical records may need to be encrypted.
 Some relational databases provide field-level database encryption that permits a user or application to specify certain fields that should be encrypted.
 Encryption protects the data by making it difficult to read if an intruder is able to obtain the contents of the database by some illicit means.
-    - **Audit logging**
-      - DBMSs provide audit logging features that permit an administrator or auditor to view some or all activities that take place in a database.
+  - **Audit logging**<br/>DBMSs provide audit logging features that permit an administrator or auditor to view some or all activities that take place in a database.
 Audit logging can show precisely the activities that take place, including details of database changes and the user who made those changes.
 The audit logs themselves can be protected so that they resist tampering, which can make it difficult for someone to make changes to data and erase their tracks.

 Database administrators can also create _views_, which are virtual tables created via stored queries.
 Views can simplify viewing data by aggregating or filtering data.
 They can improve security by exposing only certain records or fields to users.

-- **NoSQL**
-  - NoSQL DBMSs are nonrelational and designed to support large, sometimes disparate data sets across multiple systems.
+**NoSQL**<br/>NoSQL DBMSs are nonrelational and designed to support large, sometimes disparate data sets across multiple systems.
 Several types of NoSQL databases are in use, including Column, Document, Key-Value, and Graph.

 The motivation for the use of NoSQL databases is primarily applicability and usefulness: relational databases are not always the best choice for a DBMS in every application.